joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: faq}

 You cannot currently deploy blockchain nodes to multiple hosted cloud providers.
 However, you can use your console to operate a distributed multicloud network by importing nodes deployed by using consoles on other clouds.

-## How can I find the examples and tutorials within the VSCode extension?
-{: #ibp-v2-faq-vscode-tutorials}
-{: faq}

-The {{site.data.keyword.blockchainfull_notm}} Platform extension provides guided tutorials within VS Code to help you get started.
-You can find these tutorials on the extension home page when the extension is first installed.
-However, you can return to the tutorials and the home page by going to the extensions tab.
-For more information, see [Guided tutorials in VS Code](/docs/blockchain-sw-25?topic=blockchain-sw-25-develop-vscode#develop-vscode-guided-tutorials).

-## Can the {{site.data.keyword.blockchainfull_notm}} Platform monitor the health of a client application?
-{: #ibp-v2-faq-mon-client-app}
-{: faq}

-The {{site.data.keyword.blockchainfull_notm}} Platform console does not monitor the health of blockchain client applications, but {{site.data.keyword.cloud_notm}} does offer tooling such as [{{site.data.keyword.la_full_notm}}](/catalog/services/ibm-log-analysis-with-logdna){: external} and [{{site.data.keyword.mon_full_notm}}](/catalog/services/ibm-cloud-monitoring-with-sysdig){: external} that can be used for their health monitoring.

 ## Is there a best practice for monitoring my blockchain resources?
 {: #ibp-v2-faq-mon-res}